satom99/coxir/README.md

 ### Installation

-Simply add coxir as a dependency to your `mix.exs` file as follows.
+Add coxir as a dependency to your `mix.exs` file as follows.

 ```elixir
 defp deps do